jnovack/www.ozmonet.com/notes/transporter.md

     Mon - Fri ( 8am-8pm EST) Sat & Sun ( 9am-5pm EST)

 #### June 10

+Since June 6th was a Thursday and the one person doing Support probably has off Fridays in the summer, my message had to wait until Monday to be answered.

     Hi Justin,
     Thank you for contacting Connected Data Support Center.
 This email is in regards to case number #324826 : Lack of responce..